Kirsten Baesler

-Kirsten Baesler (born March 30, 1969) is the North Dakota Superintendent of Public Instruction, a position she has held since her election in 2012.
+Kirsten Baesler (born March 30, 1969) is the Assistant Secretary for Elementary and Secondary Education since 2025, previously serving as the North Dakota Superintendent of Public Instruction, a position she held from her election in 2012 until 2025.

-In 2025, Baesler was nominated by president Donald Trump to be Assistant Secretary for Elementary and Secondary Education, succeeding acting assistant secretary Ian Rosenblum.
-She was confirmed on October 7, 2025 and is pending her official resignation's effective date and swearing in, with the Department of Education potentially hindered from swearing her in until the end of the 2025 United States federal government shutdown.
+Baesler was nominated by president Donald Trump to be Assistant Secretary for Elementary and Secondary Education, succeeding acting assistant secretary Ian Rosenblum.
+She was confirmed on October 7, 2025, but her swearing in was delayed due to the 2025 United States federal government shutdown.
+She was sworn in by United States Secretary of Education Linda McMahon on November 24, 2025.

 Early life & education

 Baesler is originally from Flasher, North Dakota.

 Baesler received two associate's degrees from Bismarck State College, a bachelor's degree in education at Minot State University, and then a master's degree from Valley City State University.

 Career

 Baesler began her career as a school library assistant, she later became a library media specialist, eventually working her way to up to an assistant principal in Bismarck, North Dakota.
 At the time of her election, Baesler was serving as president of the Mandan School Board, after serving since 2004.